Turret Lathe for CNC surface finishes

 The RFQ process is often overlooked but is critical to getting your best price.
 Incomplete data may result in costly assumptions being built into the quoted price.
 Key pieces of information include: Estimated annual volume (EAU), program life span, part function, material specifications, key dimensional characteristics, part appearance items (painting, hot stamping, texture, etc.).

-Make sure your comparing apples to apples.
+04 / Make sure you are comparing apples to apples.

 Sounds simple enough, but without knowing tooling details, a true cost/value analysis is very difficult to measure.
 A few of the items that affect cost and performance are landed cost, tool management costs, and tooling class (Class 101, 102 or 103).
 The least expensive tooling may ultimately cost you more in repairs, quality issues, and downtime.
 Take the time to understand what you are getting and what you are not getting for the quoted price.

 The tool builder most likely spent considerable time responding to your RFQ.
 Providing honest and meaningful feedback is a professional courtesy that your Tool Builder will appreciate and provides them with the information they can use to identify quoting errors and find potential areas of improvement.
+Tool builders understand the pricing pressures placed upon today’s buyers.
+Implementing the steps above will help build good supplier relationships, streamline the quoting process, reduce costs, and improve the overall experience for buyers and suppliers alike.

 Basilius Logo